 In all the above, my work is informed by:

-Nature-based / environmental therapeutic approaches & Earth-caring values.
+Nature-based and environmental therapeutic approaches & Earth-caring values.

 Art Psychotherapy: my approach is trauma-informed pluralistic art psychotherapy, with a person-centred core.
 I work collaboratively, aligning with co-production principles and practises.